What Weight Fly Rod For Trout: What Do Guides Recommend

 Streamer fishing typically targets big trout on bigger rivers and is a great method for trout that are often holding deep or near log jams.

 Bigger trout in these types of water are essentially not easy to catch using methods like dry fly fishing.
-When you cast heavy flies for big trout, a good 5 or 6-weight fly rod that is 9 feet long is best.
+When you cast heavy flies for big trout, a good five or 6-weight fly rod that is 9 feet long is best.

 For years, I fished 3 to 5-inch weighted streamer flies with my 4-weight.
 I simply learned to adjust my cast and load the rod properly.
 With that rod, I landed plenty of trout in the 4 to 6-pound range.